 If you would be seeing this chart, how would you feel about it?
 Will you be excited?
-Will you be envy for those having this already?
-Will you be afraid?
-Others would be probably bothered but others would just ignore it.
-Others may say that they don’t understand it, but others will be thrilled, and by their delightfulness they would truly go for it!
+Will you be envy for those having this already, or will you be afraid?
+Others would be probably bothered but others would just ignore it; others may say that they don’t understand it, but others will be thrilled, and by their delightfulness they would truly go for it!

-It’s been almost two years since we have started investing, and yes we are chunks of those people who became so excited with everything also.
-The only thing we have during that time is pure excitement and confidence that we can make it, that having such will actually let us make more money for our future and do all the things we have dreamt and wanted.
+It’s been almost two years since we have started investing, and yes we are chunk of those people who became so excited with everything too.
+The only thing we have during that time is pure excitement and confidence that we can make it, that buying stocks will actually generate us more money for our future and do all the things we have dreamed and wanted.

 But since the universe really revert all the good things you are doing, sixteen months after, we have learned so much things.
 Things that was so important, much important than our investment.
 From then on, we have realized that all the happiness of being a shareholder will be lost in just a snap without proper financial planning and foundation.